 10. Don’t ever copy another person’s post to your blog, even if you provide a link to their site.
 Instead, write a review of their article with a short excerpt, backlinked to it.
 Copying the whole post is a copyright violation.

 11. Use headings, sub-headings, and lists to organize your content.
 Your readers and search engines will thank you.
+Also find your keyphrases that work well for you.
+For instance one keyphrase we’ve been working on is “Web Design Atlanta”

 12. Set your body text at 16 – 18 pixels for easier reading.
 Break your posts into short paragraphs, with no more than a few lines.
 And, don’t expect people to read light paragraph text on a dark background.